-With retail arbitrage you’re buying new, unopened items and then flipping them.
-Another approach is to focus on used items.
-You can buy items at yard sales, flea markets, auctions, or thrift stores and then re-sell them for a profit.
-You may sell the products locally in person, or you can sell on sites like Ebay and Amazon.
+You can buy items at yard sales, flea markets, auctions, thrift stores, or online and then re-sell them for a profit.
+You may sell the products locally in person, or you can sell on sites like Ebay and Craigslist.
 You can also gather up things around your house that you no longer use and sell them.
-It’s possible to make a great income with this approach, and you don’t need any specific skills or experience.
+It’s very possible to make a great income with this approach, and you don’t need any specific skills or experience.
 One of the nice things is you can do this with whatever time you have.
 Do it on a small scale if you only have a few hours, or take it to another level if you have the time.
 See my articles 25+ of the Easiest Things to Flip for Profit and Flipping Furniture for Profit.

 Online surveys are a favorite side hustle for many people, and there are several reasons why.
 You don’t need any special experience, you can take the surveys in your spare time, and you don’t have to leave the comfort of your own home.